 Contact

-Dr Prince Obiri-Korang received his Doctor of Laws Degree (LLD) in 2020 at the University of Johannesburg (UJ) where he acquired the degree in record time.
-He completed his doctoral study in Private International Law of contract/International Commercial Law with his research focusing on the choice of law rules in international commercial contracts.
+Dr. Prince Obiri-Korang received his Doctor of Laws Degree (LLD) in 2020 at the University of Johannesburg (UJ) where he acquired the degree in record time.
+His study was supervised by the distinguished Professor Dr. Dr. Dr. Michael Martinek who was then Chair of Institute for European Law (civil law, commercial and business law, International Private Law and Comparative Law, Institute for European Law) at Saarland University in Saarbrücken, Germany.
+Prince completed his doctoral study in Private International Law of Contracts/International Commercial Law with his research focusing on the choice of law rules in international commercial contracts.
 He was awarded the prestigious Global Excellence Stature (GES) bursary by UJ for his doctoral studies.
-He was also an awardee of the GES bursary for his Master of Laws (LLM) studies in International Commercial Law (UJ flagship programme) at the Research Centre for Private International Law in Emerging Countries at the Faculty of Law, UJ.
-During the course of his doctoral study, Prince worked with Professor Emeritus Michael Martinek the then Chair of Institute for European Law (civil law, commercial and business law, International Private Law and Comparative Law, Institute for European Law) at Saarland University and this allowed him to visit Germany to serve as a Research Fellow at the Institute.
+Prince was also an awardee of the GES bursary for his Master of Laws (LLM) studies in International Commercial Law (UJ flagship programme) at the Research Centre for Private International Law in Emerging Countries at the Faculty of Law, UJ.
+During the course of his doctoral study, Prince visited Germany to serve as a Research Fellow at the Institute for European Law in Saarbrücken, German.

-After completing his doctorate, Prince was again awarded a fellowship to support his research at the Research Centre for Private International Law in Emerging Countries where he is currently a Research Fellow.
-Dr Obiri-Korang serves as a guest lecturer for the LLM in International Commercial Law at the Faculty of Law, UJ.
-He has also served as the lecturer for the International Trade Law modules and the Law of Succession module at the undergraduate level at the same faculty.
-Prince has supervised and continues to supervise LLM dissertations in International Commercial Law at UJ.
-He has also been the assessor for a number of LLM dissertations.
+After completing his doctorate, Prince was again awarded a fellowship to support his research at the Research Centre for Private International Law in Emerging Countries where he is currently a Senior Research Fellow.
+Prince serves as a guest lecturer for the LLM in International Commercial Law at the Faculty of Law, UJ.
+He has also served as the lecturer for the International Trade Law and the Business Law at the undergraduate level at the same faculty.
+Prince has supervised and continues to supervise LLM dissertations in various universities.
+He has also been the assessor for a number of dissertations/theses.

 Prince won the University of Johannesburg Postdoctoral Research Fellow of the Year Award (Faculty of Law) in 2021.